archivesunleashed/archivesunleashed.org/content/aut/index.md

 The following Spark script keeps only pages containing a certain keyword, which also stacks on the other scripts.

-For example, the following script takes all pages containing the keyword "archive" in a collection.
+For example, the following script takes all pages containing the keyword "radio" in a collection.

 ```scala
 import io.archivesunleashed._